Ikhlas-Attarwala/MSAI/README.md

 # MSAI

-Repo consisting of coursework & projects from NU
+Repo consisting of coursework & projects from NU.
+Additional REPOs included in each folder.